yutive/PyGame/README.md

-# PyGame
+# Space Invaders with Pygame

+ Hello everyone!

-This is my python Space Invaders game that I made for school
+-This is my python Space Invaders game that I made for school

-To start the game you just have to download the SpaceInvaders.zip file.
+-To start the game you just have to download the SpaceInvaders.zip file.
  Unzip it and then start SpaceInvaders.exe.

-To watch what I coded download the SpaceInvaderCode.zip file.
+-To watch what I coded download the SpaceInvaderCode.zip file.